ksawicka01/WILD-seq/Barcode Whitelist fastq processing.md

 sort SLX-21864.DNAA001.barcodes.UMI.txt | uniq -c > SLX-21864.DNAA001.barcodes.UMI.counts.txt
 ```

+## Generate barcode whitelist
-This file can then be used as input for Create_Barcode_Whitelist.R
+This file SLX-21864.DNAA001.barcodes.UMI.counts.txt as input for Create_Barcode_Whitelist.R

+## Generate bowtie index for barcode whitelist
+Use the barcode whitelist to generate a bowtie index against which barcode sequences from single cellexperiments will be mapped